nicolashainaux/mathmaker/docs/include/detailed_version.rst

 Dev settings
 ^^^^^^^^^^^^

-You can make a copy of the default configuration files:
+You should make a copy of the default configuration files:
 ::

-    (dev0) $ cd path/to/mathmaker/
-    (dev0) $ cd settings/
+    (dev0) $ cd path/to/mathmaker/settings/
     (dev0) $ mkdir dev/
     (dev0) $ cp default/*.yaml dev/